nuuuwan/lk_law/data/doc/acts/2023-08-08-assistance-to-and-protection-of--7acc5812/README.summary.md

-# ⚖️  Assistance to and Protection of Victims of Crime and Witnesses

-Act published on **2023-08-08**.

 - **Objective:**
   - Protect and assist victims of crime and witnesses.
   - Establish rights and entitlements for victims and witnesses.